Caen's Lair

 "You don't need to write to me anymore."

-Tump flinched like he'd been struck, but the serene expression was back on her face as she stood and put a hand on his shoulder.
+Tump flinched like he'd been struck, but the serene expression was back on Lia's face as she stood and put a hand on his shoulder.

-Cris' warning had not prepared him for this in the least.
+Cris' warning had not prepared him for a goodbye in the least.

-Lia stepped over the piled up tiles and left the same way she'd come, quietly and quickly.
-Tump shoved two knuckles inbetween his teeth and bit down until he could trust himself not to howl in agony like a wounded animal again.
+Lia stepped ably over the piled up tiles and left the same way she'd come, quietly and quickly.
+Tump shoved two knuckles in between his teeth and bit down until he could trust himself again not to howl in agony like a wounded animal.

 - - - - 𓆦 - - - -